 3. Mood Changes

-Any disruptions to your child’s mood is a red flag that their treatment plan is not working.
+Any disruption to your child’s mood is a red flag that their treatment plan is not working.
 This includes mood swings, aggressive behavior, depressive behavior, etc.

 Your child’s moods should remain relatively consistent, with the intensity of their emotional responses matching the situation.
 In other words, there shouldn’t be any high peaks or deep lows.